tortoise/tortoise-orm/docs/expressions.rst

 F Expression
 ============

-An `F` object represents the value of a model field.
-It makes it possible to refer to model field values and perform database operations using them without actually having to pull them out of the database into Python memory.
+The ``F`` Expression represents a model field value and enables database operations on field values without loading them into Python memory.
+This is particularly useful for atomic operations.

-For example to use ``F`` to update user balance atomic:
+Example of using F expressions for balance updates (this is just an example and such updates are not recommended for use in financial applications):

 .. code-block:: python3

     from tortoise.expressions import F

     await User.filter(id=1).update(balance = F('balance') - 10)

     await User.filter(id=1).update(balance = F('balance') + F('award'), award = 0)

-    # or use .save()
+    # Using F expressions with .save()
     user = await User.get(id=1)
     user.balance = F('balance') - 10
     await user.save(update_fields=['balance'])

-For this if you want access updated `F` field again, you should call `refresh_from_db` to refresh special fields first.
+When working with F expressions, you must refresh the model instance to access updated field values:

 .. code-block:: python3

-    # Can't do this!
+    # Incorrect - balance value may be stale
     balance = user.balance

+    # Correct - refresh the balance field first
     await user.refresh_from_db(fields=['balance'])
-    # Great!
     balance = user.balance

-And you can also use `F` in `annotate`.
+F expressions can also be used in annotations:

 .. code-block:: python3